Explore UCD

 While there are no formal entry criteria, you will be expected to meaningfully engage during your studies, attend lectures, manage your own learning, interact with the academic resources, present your ideas in class alongside peers, and take part in other teaching and learning activities, required by each programme.
 These expectations are outlined in UCD's Student Charter.

-We have established Progression Pathways into 16 Undergraduate Degree Programmes in UCD.
+Yes!
+We have established Progression Pathways into 16 full-time undergraduate programmes in UCD.
 To be eligible for these pathways you must complete a 30 Credit Certificate in Open Learning, as well as meeting the module requirements of the individual pathway.

 Open Learning costs €500 per 5 credit module or €375 per audit module.
 You can read how to pay your fees on our website.